Blanche Dillaye: Career

-After returning from abroad, she taught in a young ladies' school in Philadelphia.
-This enabled her to study for several years at the Philadelphia Academy of Fine Arts.
 Her fondness was for black and white, and she was attracted toward etching as a specialty.
 Masters in this branch aided her and found an apt pupil.
 She took one lesson of Stephen Ferrier in the technique of etching.
 It seemed so simple that she unhesitatingly sent in her name as a contributor to an exhibition to be held in the Pennsylvania Academy of Fine Arts, and went so far as to order her frame.
 She knew little of the vicissitudes of the etcher, but she was on the way to learn, for, when the exhibition opened, her labor was represented only by an underbitten plate, an empty frame, the name in the catalogue of a never-finished etching, and the knowledge that etching represented patient labor as well as inspiration.
 The same year, Stephen Parrish came to her rescue, and by his counsel and assistance, enabled her to work with insight and certainty.

 Dillaye's impressions were vivid and marked by a strong originality.
 In the rage for etchings that prevailed at the end of the 19th century, Dillaye never condescended to degrade the art to popular uses, but maintained that true painter-etcher's style which first brought her into notice.
 Dillaye was a contributor to the leading exhibitions in the US.
 At the Columbian Exposition, she represented the state of Pennsylvania in the judgment of etchings, and during the exposition's progress, a paper on her art was read by her before the Congress of Women, which attracted wide attention.
 Her etchings were also favorably received abroad, having been exhibited successfully in England and in the Paris Salon.

 Dillaye had additional artistic ambitions.
 Her studio on South Penn Square, Philadelphia, showed talent in various other mediums.
 Her illustrations and manuscripts found their way into several leading magazines.
 She occupied many official positions in connection with art matters.
 She served as Vice-President of at least three organizations: Philadelphia Water Color Club, Fellowship of the Pennsylvania Academy of the Fine Arts, and The Plastic Club.

-Dillaye died in 1932, 1931 is also mentioned.
+Dillaye died on December 20, 1931, in Philadelphia.
+The date of death of 1932 has also been mentioned, because she died towards the end of the year.